serra/when-will-it-be-done/readme.md

  * [ ] Make a collection of interesting agile paradigms to confirm or to falsify (cross functional team, T-shaped team members, single piece flow, estimation, release early and often, swarming).
- * [ ] Simulate the effect of disruptions and various ways to handle them (e.g. expediting).
- * [ ] Experiment with pull policies
-    * [ ] Poor policies: ignore blocked items, ignore wip limits, no dod & rework
-    * [ ] Good policies: see e.g. chapter 10 [Vacanti2009] from  on system stability
- * [ ] Use the simulations you developed in a Monte Carlo Simulation.
- * [ ] Plug in your own data into the simulation's distributions.
  * [ ] Visualize a system's stability.

 ## Background